Global Destinations:

 The rather odd thing about the Demilitarized Zone is it has become a tourist attraction.
 There is no fighting whatsoever.
 As such, you can take tours where you learn the history of the war, the negotiations and how things stand now.
 You can also take a guided tour up and down the line from which you can see North Korean troops on the other side of the zone.
 Your guide will tell you not to waive and so on, but then does it himself.
 It is all so surreal, it is a bit difficult to take it all in.

 One of the more odd elements of the visiting the zone is actually getting there.
 You can sign up with a variety of tour companies.
 They will then take you out to the zone along the Freedom Road.
-Pay attention as you traverse it.
-Things go from a lively country to near silence as you approach the zone.
-It will make your skin crawl.

 Obviously, visiting a demilitarized zone is not for everyone.
 If you are looking for something different, however, this definitely fits the bill.

-Rick Chapo is with NomadJournals.com - makers of rugged travel journals
+About the Author: Rick Chapo is with NomadJournals.com - makers of rugged travel journals

-BUSAN - SOUTH KOREA INFORMATION
+BUSAN - SOUTH KOREA TRAVEL GUIDE

 Busan Metropolitan City, also known as Pusan, is the largest port city in the Republic of Korea.
 With a population of about 3.65 million, Busan is also South Korea's second largest metropolis, after Seoul.
 The densely populated city is situated in the narrow Nakdonggang valley, with mountains separating some of the various districts.

-Busan was the host city of the 2002 Asian Games and APEC 2005.
 It was also one of the host cities for the 2002 FIFA World Cup, and is the center for international conventions in Korea.
 Administratively, it is designated as a Metropolitan City.
 On November 14, 2005, the city officially announced its bid to host the 2020 Summer Olympics Games.

-BUSAN HOTEL RESERVATIONS, SOUTH KOREA
+BUSAN FEATURED HOTELS, SOUTH KOREA

-Click for general availability search in Busan
+Search for hotels in Busan

 Kukje Hotel Busan ***